edmundeisenberg/transcript2sub/README.md

 ![Screen-shot of the applet](assets/applet_screen.png)

-there is currently no mobile version of the applet.
+Currently there is no mobile version of the applet.

 ## Notes on the Code